Cowgol is both a compiler toolchain, and a programming language. This page shortly describes the toolchain.

 the emitter: assembles all the segments and writes out the executable image.

-There’s platform-specific code in every pass except the tokeniser, the parser and the blockifier.
-The BBC Micro version is in src/arch/bbc.
-(This needs a refactor.)
+There’s architecture-specific code in every pass except the tokeniser, the parser and the blockifier.
+The 6502 version is in src/arch/6502

 The backend model